plone/training/eggs1.rst

     $ cd src
     $ ../bin/zopeskel

 This returns a list of available templates we might use.
-We choose dexerity since it is pretty small but already has some of the right dependencies we need.
+We choose dexterity since it is pretty small but already has some of the right dependencies we need.

 .. code-block:: bash